OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_662.rst

 - `Fix Ceph trash to also clean base snapshots to prevent data loss on persistent images <https://github.com/OpenNebula/one/issues/6207>`__.
 - `Fix LinuxContainers monitoring to use images.json and not traversing links <https://github.com/OpenNebula/one/issues/6171>`__.
 - `Fix Context Custom variables get key and values changed to upcase <https://github.com/OpenNebula/one/issues/6201>`__.
+- `Fix Scale button does not show on service role tab <https://github.com/OpenNebula/one/issues/6164>`__.